 Binge drinking can quickly spin out of control despite best efforts to drink in moderation or stay sober.
 If you’re struggling to cut yourself off after a couple of drinks, you are not alone.
 For many, binge drinking isn’t only a matter of self control.
 There are many factors that influence our relationship with alcohol, including social factors, genetic predispositions, mental health conditions, and beyond.
 There are many scenarios in which a few drinks with your friends can quickly lead to excessive alcohol consumption, which has both short- and long-term effects on your physical and mental health.
 Learning how to stop binge drinking is possible, and may involve reshaping your relationship with alcohol by making behavioral changes, setting goals, and seeking effective treatment.

 If you’re wondering how to stop binge drinking, read on for our helpful guide to changing your behaviors.

-Making Behavioral Changes
+1. Make Behavioral Changes

 A key part of learning how to stop binge drinking is identifying the environmental factors that surround it.
 Start by asking yourself a few questions: